 The best (and worst) day to see the Ferry Building is Saturday afternoon.
 Best because of the farmers market that takes place, worst because it is often crowded.
 The wine bar in the Ferry building is great, as is the little book store.
 Go during off hours for shorter lines (Tuesday morning for example).

 The last bit of fun with the Ferry Building is well the ferry, which can take you across the bay to Sausalito, which is a great trip and destination if you are in town.
-The ferry building is also close to the baseball stadium (which is also a concert venue) and the Exploratorium which is great for kids of all ages.
+The ferry building is also close to the baseball stadium (which is also a concert venue) and the Exploratorium (great for kids).

 Some have called Fillmore street the Rodeo Drive of San Francisco.
 That might be a stretch, but there is certainly an element of class and sophistication (high concentration of people with money) that can be felt in this particular part of town.

-For this reason you will find a number of high end dining destinations as well as a number of shopping experiences ranging from more mainstream to boutique.
-Independent fashion brands will setup shop, and this is a good place to go to find these sorts of things.
+For this reason you will find a number of high-end dining destinations as well as a number of shopping experiences ranging from more mainstream to boutique.
+Independent fashion brands will setup shop, and this is a good place to go to find them.

-Fillmore street is also a home for many well know high fashion providers ranging from Marc Jacobs and Ralph Lauren, to Rag & Bone and James Perse.
-The reason I like Fillmore street and the reason I include it in the list is that you can be fancy on Fillmore.
+Fillmore street is also a home for many well know high fashion brands ranging from Marc Jacobs and Ralph Lauren, to Rag & Bone and James Perse.
+The reason I like Fillmore street and the reason I include it in the list is that you can be a little fancy on Fillmore.

-If you are about to go to the Symphony and need a place where you can be dressed to the 9’s and get something to eat, well Fillmore is a great option.
-The Fillmore is also a “neighborhood” and has pet stores, bakeries, hardware stores and all the things that make it more than a high end outdoor shopping mall.
+If you are about to go to the Symphony and need a place to eat, the Fillmore is a great option.
+The area is nice but also still a “neighborhood” and has pet stores, bakeries, hardware stores and all the things that make it more than just high end outdoor shopping mall.

 Should we check out “the Haight”, long pause, ok here are some thoughts on “the Haight”.
 If you are putting together a 60s counter culture costume, this should be your first stop.
 If you just read “the electric kool-aid acid test” and want to see the history, drop by as I’m sure you will find it interesting.

 As a local, I tend to avoid the Haight.
-It’s dirty, and tends to be full of either tourist, or people who are stuck in the 60s drug culture.
+It’s dirty, and tends to be full of either tourists, or people who are stuck in the 60’s drug culture.
 What the Haight does have going for it is brunch.
 If you love brunch, then drop by the Haight on a Sunday Afternoon.